sa-ne/rhel-edge-demo/README.md

 This repository contains a set of playbooks you can use to build out the infrastructure to run a RHEL for Edge demo.
 The playbooks will enable you to:

-* Leverage the hosted Image Builder on (console.redhat.com)[https://console.redhat.com/beta/insights/image-builder] to build a RHEL 8.6 VM with Image Builder pre-installed.
+* Leverage the hosted Image Builder on [console.redhat.com](https://console.redhat.com/insights/image-builder) to build a RHEL 9 VM with Image Builder pre-installed.
-* Download Image Builder VM and deploy to supported targets (currently KVM).
+* Download Image Builder VM and deploy using KVM (or share an AMI with an AWS account)
 * Start and configure Image Builder VM
 * Deploy Quay on Image Builder VM to host RHEL for Edge (RFE) OSTree containers.

 The following use cases are highlighted:

 * Leverage the hosted Image Builder API to build and download RHEL virtual machines.
-* Modify downloaded VM image (set root password, resize disk).
+* Modify downloaded VM image (set root password, resize disk, etc).
 * Leverage Blueprints to create RFE content in Image Builder.
 * Lifecycle RFE content in Red Hat Quay.
 * Deploy RFE guests.